Cascading Failure Mitigation via Transmission Switching: Transmission Switching

-The electric transmission network is built redundant, in order to ensure mandatory reliability standards, which require protection against worst case scenarios.
-Due to the existence of loop flows in this redundant meshed network, transmission switching may lead to improved economic efficiency and reliability ~\cite{hedman}.
-This phenomenon is widely acknowledged; however, finding appropriate switching candidates within the available computational time for power system operation remains to be a challenge.
+The electric transmission network is built redundantly to ensure mandatory reliability standards, requiring protection against worst-case scenarios.
+Due to loop flows in this redundant meshed network, transmission switching may lead to improved economic efficiency and reliability ~\cite{hedman}.
+This phenomenon is widely acknowledged; however, finding appropriate switching candidates within the available computational time for power system operation remains challenging.

 Although transmission switching has many applications, it can be solely performed to enhance the system reliability \cite{sahraei2016real,xli,xli2,minstress}.
 Reliability-motivated switching is perhaps the first application of transmission switching that is used by the industry \cite{PJM}.
 References ~\cite{sahraei2016real,xli,xli2} employ transmission switching to reduce the post-contingency network violations.
-The method proposed in this paper also aims to enhance reliability, but rather than post-contingency violation reduction, we focus on reducing the system stress, which is measured via the metrics, introduced in Section \ref{sec:StressMetrics}.
+The method proposed in this paper also aims to enhance reliability.
+We focus on reducing the system stress measured via the metrics Section \ref{sec:StressMetrics}, rather than the post-contingency violation reduction.
 As mentioned before, transmission switching is considered to be a computationally challenging problem.
-A recent method, which achieved tractability for reliability-motivated switching, handled this challenge by only allowing a very limited set of switching candidates \cite{sahraei2016real,xli,xli2}.
+A recent method, which achieved tractability for reliability-motivated switching, handled this challenge by only allowing a minimal set of switching candidates \cite{sahraei2016real,xli,xli2}.
 The switchable elements were picked either from a small vicinity of the contingency or the violation.
-Extensive analysis showed that this small subset includes almost all of the quality solutions \cite{sahraei2016real,xli,xli2}.
+The extensive analysis showed that this small subset includes almost all quality solutions \cite{sahraei2016real,xli,xli2}.
 In this paper, we use a similar approach by only relying on a small subset of switchable lines; however, rather than searching within the vicinity of contingency or violation, we employ the LODF matrix to choose the most effective switching candidates.
-The potential candidates can be selected by looking at the column of the overloaded line corresponding to a contingency.
-A high negative LODF value is one of the indications of the potential line for switching.
-Thus, LODF matrix will provide us with a smart and fast method to select the switching candidates.
+The potential candidates can be selected by looking at the overloaded line column corresponding to a contingency.
+A high negative LODF value is one of the indications of the likely line for switching.
+Thus, the LODF matrix will provide us with a smart and fast method to select the switching candidates.

 Switching is generally classified into two categories, depending on its timeline: preventive and corrective transmission switching.
 We consider both of these categories in the next two subsections, in the context of system stress reduction.